bechtold/iaweb_styleguide/README.md

     },

 ```
-Also the concurrent task needs to changed.
+Also the concurrent task needs to be changed.
 Comment out the 'browserSync' task and uncomment the 'jekyll:serve' task.

 ```
 concurrent: {